d-uzlov/k8s-homelab/ingress/cert-manager/free-dns.md

 - [?]
 Several parent domains available
 - [+] Allows custom entries
 - [+] All parent domains are public domain suffixes in 2024: https://github.com/publicsuffix/list/blob/f781a9a41c45c1438be97543c8e2d31530ad3429/public_suffix_list.dat#L12453-L12472
+- [-] You are limited by 50 records in total, including any A, NS, CNAME, etc.

 # deSEC